brson/rust-chamber/README.md

 # Building

-Use Cargo, y'all.
+`cargo build`

 # Running

 ```
-target/chamber breakme.rs
+target/chamber breakme.rs --sysroot=/usr/local
 ```

-*Note: you may need to add `--sysroot=/usr/local`.*

 This will create the `breakme` bin.
 The `--crate-type` flag and `crate_type` attribute also work.

-Chamber comes with a simple 'baseline' chamber and links to it by default.
+Chamber comes with a simple 'baseline' chamber, `rcr_baseline`, and links to it by default.
 To specify a different chamber, pass its name behind the `--chamber` flag: